-And books such as, Popular Buddhism in Japan: Shin Buddhist Religion and Culture by Esben Andreasen5 perpetuates the image of Shin Buddhism as merely devotional, popular, and even a deviation from authentic Buddhism.
+And books such as, Popular Buddhism in Japan: Shin Buddhist Religion and Culture by Esben Andreasen3 perpetuates the image of Shin Buddhism as merely devotional, popular, and even a deviation from authentic Buddhism.
 If Shinran were here with us, he would certainly be disheartened, for he saw his own tradition as "the consummation of Mahayana Buddhism" (daijō no naka no shigoku 大乗の中の至極).
-6(CWS, p.
+4(CWS, p.
 524)

-4. Shinshū Theology
+4. Shinshu Theology

 In order to rectify this misrepresentation of Shin Buddhism, we sought an approach that signals a qualitative departure from the traditional scholarship.
-In the past, I adopted terms such as "Shinshuology" and "Shin Doctrinal Studies" for this, but with this group we decided on, "Shinshū Theology."
-Some may regard the term, "theology" as being strange given its association with God, but this term has already been adopted in a title of another anthology entitled Buddhist Theology, published in 2000 with nineteen mostly American writers contributing.
-Further, "theology" carries a broader meaning as advocated by David Tracy, a noted American theologian, who defines theology as, "an intellectual interpretation within a religious tradition" and emphasizes the point that it can be employed, "whether that tradition is theistic or not."
+In the past, I adopted terms such as "Shinshuology" and "Shin Doctrinal Studies," but with this group we decided on, "Shinshu Theology."
+Some may regard the term, "theology" as being strange given its association with God, but this term has already been adopted in a title of another anthology entitled Buddhist Theology, published in 2000 with nineteen mostly American writers contributing to it.5 Further, "theology" carries a broader meaning as advocated by David Tracy, a noted American theologian, who defines theology as, "an intellectual interpretation within a religious tradition" and emphasizes the point that it can be employed, "whether that tradition is theistic or not."

-Thus, "Shinshū Theology" will allow us to go beyond the framework of traditional scholarship for interpreting Shinran's teachings.
-In our view, "Shinshū Theology" contains the following three features: 1) not being limited to traditional methods and perspectives, 2) an openness to a global perspective, and 3) an emphasis on the needs and experiences of the aspirants or seekers.
+Thus, "Shinshu Theology" will allow us to go beyond the framework of traditional scholarship for interpreting Shinran's teachings.
+In our view, "Shinshu Theology" contains the following three features: 1) not being limited to traditional methods and perspectives, 2) an openness to a global perspective, and 3) an emphasis on the needs and experiences of the aspirants or seekers.

 The first feature is a conscious attempt to go beyond the traditional scholarship.
-However, in our effort to do so, we do not seek to reject its importance, for they contain approaches and findings that are valuable to our fuller understanding.
-They provide insights that our Shinshū Theology alone would not uncover.
+However, in our effort to do so, we do not seek to reject their importance, for they contain approaches and findings that are valuable to our fuller understanding.
+They provide insights that our Shinshu Theology alone would not uncover.
 We are, thus, calling for cooperation, since what we need is greater diversity in the approaches and not the privileging of one at the exclusion of others.

 The second feature, the need to respond to diverse perspectives demands that we go beyond Japanese language and worldview.
 Needless to say, Shinran was Japanese, and the subsequent development of Shin tradition took place within the Japanese cultural environment.
-It has only been in the last 140 years that Shin Buddhism has left the Japanese milieu, where its teachings continue to be tested to see if they can take root in the "universal soil."
+It has only been in the last 140 years that Shin Buddhism has left the Japanese milieu, where its teachings have been tested to see if they can take root in the "universal soil."
 Consequently, our explanations cannot be limited to Japanese sensibilities but must incorporate a wider global perspective.

-The third feature of Shinshū Theology focuses on the experience of the aspirants, constituting another departure from the traditional approach.
-The Hongwanji branch, in particular, has emphasized the ultimate truth perspective (hottoku-ron 法徳論), while minimizing the aspirant-centered perspective (kisō-ron 機相論).
-While the importance of the ultimate perspective should not be denied, there is a greater need today for promoting and valuing the perspectives based on the experience of the seekers.
-Expressed differently, we wish to give greater attention than before to "self-realization" (koshō 己証) over "tradition" (dentō 伝統).
+The third feature of Shinshu Theology focuses on the experience of the aspirants, constituting another departure from the traditional approach.
+The Hongwanji branch, in particular, has emphasized the Amida-centered or the Dharma-centric discussion (hottoku-ron 法德論), while minimizing the aspirant-centric discussion (kisō-ron 機相論).
+While the importance of Dharma or Amida, of course, cannot be denied, there is a greater need today for promoting and valuing the perspectives based on the experiences of the seekers.
+Expressed differently, we wish to give greater attention than ever before to "self-realization" (koshō 己語) over "tradition" (dentō 伝統).